esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 :::::::::::::::::::::

+Another interesting possibility for people who want to code is to use code as an interface for command-line tools, and this can be done with nipype.interfaces i.e. nipype.interfaces.fsl.dti.

-Diffusion tensor imaging (DTI) is a technique that uses diffusion of water as a signal for axonal organization.
+As stated above, diffusion tensor imaging (DTI) is a technique that uses diffusion of water as a signal for axonal organization.
 Tractography is a group of techniques to visualize neural tracts using data collected by DTI.

 ::::::::::::::: callout